rlacd/macpwdpwn/README.md

 ## What is it?

-mpwdpwn is a command line tool which will allow you to unlock password protected accounts on your local Mac machine (even T2 secured Macs).
+macpwdpwn is a command line tool which will allow you to unlock password protected accounts on your local Mac machine (even T2 secured Macs).
 This is very useful if you have forgotten the password to your own user account.

 Please note that this tool will not attempt to extract/crack user passwords.